 Step 1 - Complete an online application

-If you are interested in applying to study at Western in 2020, applications will open in August 2019.
+If you are interested in applying to study at Western in 2020, applications are now open.

 To apply to study via the Aboriginal and Torres Strait Islander Pathway Program you need to complete an online application form through Western Portal.